SeismicSystems/try-devnet/README.md

-# Deploy an encrypted contract in <1m
+# Deploy an encrypted contract on Seismic network in <1m

-> Assumes you've completed the installation steps in the [developer testnet guide](https://docs.seismic.systems/appendix/deployments).
+> The steps below sssumes you've completed the installation steps in the [developer testnet guide](https://docs.seismic.systems/appendix/deployments) as a requisite.

 Run this from `packages/contract/`: